 Arkansas doesn't require a general statewide business license, but specific activities may need various authorizations:

-LLCs with employees must register for unemployment insurance and obtain workers' compensation coverage if they have three or more employees.
-Additionally, your LLC must maintain current registered agent information and report changes promptly.
-Keep required records at your LLC's principal place of business, including Articles of Organization, member lists, operating agreements, and tax returns.
+Additionally, your LLC must maintain current registered agent information and report changes promptly using Form DO-03 (no filing fee).
+Keep required records at your LLC's principal place of business, including the Certificate of Organization, member lists, operating agreements, and tax returns.

 How long does LLC formation take in Arkansas?